Symplectic toric stratified spaces with isolated singularities: The morphism of presheaves

-\begin{proof} We have from Lemma ~\ref{l:stcaprestack} that $\stc_\psi$ is a prestack and from Proposition ~\ref{p:hstbastack} that $\hstb_\psi$ is a stack.
-To see that $\hstb_\psi(U)$ is non-empty for every open $\R$-invariant subset $U$ of $W$, note that the trivial principal $G$-bundle $U\times G\to U$ has a connection 1-form $A$ with respect to which $(U\times G, d\langle A, \psi \rangle)$ is a homogeneous symplectic toric bundle.
-From Lemma ~\ref{l:stclociso}, we have that, for any open $\R$-invariant subset $U$ of $W$, any two elements in the groupoid $\stc_\psi(U)$ are locally isomorphic; in other words, $\stc_\psi$ is transitive.
-Finally, from Lemma ~\ref{l:hcff}, we have that $\hc_U:\hstb_\psi(U)\to\stc_\psi(U)$ is fully faithful for each $U$.
+\begin{proof} We have from Lemma \ref{l:stcaprestack} that $\stc_\psi$ is a prestack and from Proposition \ref{p:hstbastack} that $\hstb_\psi$ is a stack.
+To see that $\hstb_\psi(U)$ is non-empty for every open $\R$-invariant subset $U$ of $W$, note that, in Proposition \ref{p:homogconn}, we showed that every homogeneous principal $G$-bundle comes with a symplectic form with respect to which it is a homogeneous symplectic toric bundle; in particular, then, the trivial principal $G$-bundle $U\times G\to U$ comes with a symplectic form with respect to which it is a homogeneous symplectic toric bundle over $\psi|_U$.

+From Lemma \ref{l:stclocconnected}, we have that, for any open $\R$-invariant subset $U$ of $W$, any two elements in the groupoid $\stc_\psi(U)$ are locally isomorphic; in other words, $\stc_\psi$ is transitive.
+Finally, from Lemma \ref{l:hcfullyfaithful}, we have that $\hc_U:\hstb_\psi(U)\to \stc_\psi(U)$ is fully faithful for each $U$.